-The New School Model or education reform (and reason for the recruitment of so many teachers from abroad) is part of a 10-year plan to enhance the public education system in the Emirates; The New School Model was introduced in 2010, and should reach completion by 2016; Teach Away has been working in partnership with the education reform and the Abu Dhabi Education Council since 2009.
+Teacher salaries may be affected by the New School Model or education reform--part of a 10-year plan started in 2010 to introduce an improved, more affordable public education system in the Emirates.
+Teach Away has been working in partnership with the education reform and the Abu Dhabi Education Council since 2009.

 Most jobs in the UAE -- whether in ESL or licensed teaching jobs -- will require a few years of classroom experience.
 It is also a great idea to complete a quality TEFL certification, even as a licensed teacher.
-Teach Away offers an excellent TEFL program (a few other options are listed in our TEFL Course section).
+Teach Away offers an excellent TEFL program (explore other options in our TEFL Course section).
 Teaching positions are competitive, and as most of your students will be learning English as a second language, a TEFL certificate becomes an essential asset.

-If your schedule doesn't allot for completing your course in-person, you might even consider earning an online TEFL course.
-Offered from one of the world’s top universities (the University of Toronto), this self-paced course is ideal for students and prospective teachers who need to work around a busy schedule.
+If your schedule doesn't allow for completing your course in-person, you might even consider earning an online TEFL course.

 - Monthly rent: $1,700 - $3,000 for a two bedroom apartment.

 - Utilities: $205 per month for a two bedroom apartment.

 - Groceries: $320 - $400 per month for a family.